ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 1. From the lab computer, start a Web browser, navigate to the Azure portal at https://portal.azure.com and sign in with credentials you will be using in this lab to see the Azure resources.

-1. From your computer, start the SSH client and connect via SSH to the newly provisioned Azure VM via the public IP address you identified in the previous step.
-When prompted to sign in, authenticate by using the **azureadm** user account and the password you provided during provisioning.
+1. From your computer, start the SSH client and connect via SSH to the pre-provisioned Azure VM via the `SSH VM DNS NAME` you identified in the lab environment details page.
+When prompted to sign in, authenticate by using the **SSH VM Username** and the "**SSH VM Password**" provided in the lab environment details page.

 1. Within the SSH session to the Azure VM, run the following to update the package manager list of available packages and their versions (confirm when prompted whether to proceed):